kwaledesign/Coding-Standards/css.md

 * Place the closing brace of a rulset in the same column as the first charater of the ruleset.
 * Seperate each ruleset with a blank line.
-* Strictly adhear to consistent use of naming conventions to facilitate easy use of `ack` and/or `grep`.
 * Declaration Order - CSS rulesets should be grouped by function - positioning rules, box-model rules, skin rules.
 * Units